MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

     ![Screenshot of the results of analysing the sample invoice.](./media/sample-invoice-analysis.png)

+1. Download **[contoso-invoice-1.pdf](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/content-understanding/contoso-invoice-1.pdf){:target="_blank"}** from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/content-understanding/contoso-invoice-1.pdf`.

-1. Use the **Browse for files** link to upload the **contoso-invoice-1.pdf** document you downloaded previously, and run analysis on that file.
+1. In Foundry, use the **Browse for files** link to upload the **contoso-invoice-1.pdf** document you downloaded previously, and run analysis on that file.

     ![Screenshot of the results of analysing the Contoso invoice.](./media/contoso-invoice-analysis.png)